 To schedule an in-person interpreter for medical appointments, contact the Customer Service Department at (888) 936-PLAN (7526), TTY/TDD 711.
-This service must be scheduled seven (7) to ten (10) business days prior to the scheduled appointment.
+This service must be scheduled five (5) business days prior to the scheduled appointment for spoken languages, and ten (10) business days prior for sign language or captioning services.